-If you have decided to make or resell furniture (new or vintage) and are not dropshipping or making to order, be sure to consider your space needs.
+If you’ve decided to make or resell furniture and are not dropshipping or making to order, be sure to consider your space needs.
 As we mentioned in the financing section, this could account for a considerable chunk of your startup costs.

 In the earliest stages, warehousing is in your garage.
 It’s in your bedroom.
 That’s the natural way for a business to start.